polimi-cmls-23/group8-hw-JUCE-Synth101/README.md

 ## Overall parameters:

-- Voices: number of keys that can be pressed at the same time
+- Voices: controls the number of keys that can be pressed at the same time
-- Output: global output volume
+- Output: sets the global output volume